 Who are the RC/HC Talent Pipeline members?

-More details on RC/HC Talent Pipeline members can be found via the RC/HC Talent Pipeline Members' Key Data webpage.
+For more details on the current RC/HC Talent Pipeline members, please visit the RC/HC Talent Pipeline Members' Key Data webpage.

-These statistics are regularly updated to reflect members graduating or entering the pipeline.
+The statistics are regularly updated to reflect members entering, graduating or leaving the pipeline.